 This means that simply taking a cofibrant replacement $\Op'$ in $\OpeSpc$ of an operad $\Op$, and looking at the model structure on $\mathpzc{Alg}(\Op')$ does not give the correct homotopy theory of the algebras over $\Op$.

-Additionally, we cannot have a functor $F^c \colon \OpeSpc \to \OpeSpc$, with a natural transformation $\eta \colon F^c \Rightarrow Id_{\OpeSpc}$ such that each $\eta(\Op)_n$ is a $\Sigma_n$-global equivalence, and $F^c(\Op)$ is cofibrant in the $J$-semi model structure of \cite[Theorem 3]{spitzweck2001operads}.
-Assume that this was the case, then consider a morphism of operads $g \colon \Op \to \Op'$ which satisfies that each $g_n$ is a global equivalence, but does not satisfy that each $g_n$ is a $\Sigma_n$-global equivalence.
+Additionally, we cannot have a functor $F^c \colon \OpeSpc \to \OpeSpc$, with a natural transformation $\eta \colon F^c \Rightarrow Id_{\OpeSpc}$ such that each $\eta(\Op)_n$ is a $\Sigma_n$-global equivalence, and $F^c(\Op)$ is cofibrant in the $J$-semi model structure of \cite[Theorem~3]{spitzweck2001operads}.
+Assume that we had such a functor $F^c$, then consider a morphism of operads $g \colon \Op \to \Op'$ which satisfies that each $g_n$ is a global equivalence, but does not satisfy that each $g_n$ is a $\Sigma_n$-global equivalence.
 An example of such a morphism is given by the unique morphism from one of the naive global $E_\infty$-operads of Remark~\ref{remconstantEinfinity} to the terminal operad $\Comm$.